Skip to content

 14

-On the next delivery day, these completed masks are distributed by our volunteer drivers to essential service workers throughout Santa Barbara County!
+On the next delivery day, the completed masks were distributed by our volunteer drivers to essential service workers throughout Santa Barbara County!

 In addition to our mask and face shield projects, the Bucket Brigade has teamed up with other agencies and nonprofits to fill hundreds of volunteer shifts across the county — from delivering food to vulnerable families and homebound seniors, to assisting at homeless shelters and community centers.